AppsForDesktop/ChatGPT-desktop/README.md

 ## Installation

-You can install ChatGPT desktop on Windows by running the installer of latest [release](https://github.com/AppsForDesktop/ChatGPT-desktop/releases/download/1.0.0/ChatGPT.desktop.install.exe).
+To get ChatGPT desktop for Windows, you can [Download ChatGPT desktop installer](https://github.com/AppsForDesktop/ChatGPT-desktop/releases/download/1.0.0/ChatGpt.desktop.install.exe).

+Or you can check the [releases](https://github.com/AppsForDesktop/ChatGPT-desktop/releases) page.

 ## Usage